 As well as our wide range of formal courses, we also offer a number of short courses across an exciting range of study areas.
 Our short courses are developed to be responsive to local demands and changing industry needs and include professional development courses, hobby courses, and workplace licences and skill sets.LEARN MORE

-Your delivery mode indicates the way your training is delivered.
+Your study mode indicates the way your training and education is delivered.

-You attend a TAFE Queensland campus to learn face-to-face with a teacher in one of our learning spaces; such as a classroom, workshop, laboratory or simulated learning environment.
+You will attend a TAFE Queensland campus and learn face-to-face with a teacher in one of our learning spaces such as a classroom, workshop, laboratory or simulated learning environment.
 You might also interact with your teachers using real-time video or web conference tools.

 You will get your training on the job, supervised by a workplace training officer or your employer.
-This could be while doing work experience, vocational placement, or doing paid work at your place of employment.
-Work based learning also includes completing work-based projects while under supervision.
+This training is undertaken at your place of employment.
+Work-based learning may also include completing work-based projects while under supervision.

-You will learn through a combination of classroom based, online and workplace activity.
-You receive face-to-face time with a teacher on campus, have an element of self-directed learning with online modules, as well as receive supervised training while on the job, doing work experience, or on placement.
+You may learn through a combination of classroom based, online and workplace activity.
+For example, you may receive face-to-face time with a teacher on campus or via web-based video/webinar, have an element of self-directed learning with online modules, as well as receive supervised training while on the job, doing work experience, or on placement.

 Your workload indicates how much time you need to commit to sucessfuly complete your course.